 Colombia is rapidly emerging from a troubled past and becoming a dark horse in Latin America’s formidable line-up.
 The country is an intense hotpot of city character, ranging from beautiful colonial architecture to high-altitude cable car panoramas, and spectacular natural landscapes.
 Roam fragrant coffee plantations, conquer mighty Andean summits and discover unspoilt beaches – they might not be the first thing you think of, but head north to the Caribbean Coast and you’ll discover them for yourself – rugged, laid-back and unashamedly exotic.
 Call us or visit your local store and we’ll help you create your tailor-made Colombia holiday.

-- The city of Cartagena is a colonial gem on the country’s Caribbean coast
+- The city of Cartagena, a colonial gem on the country’s Caribbean Coast

-- Emerald forests and coffee plantations and haciendas cover the landscapes of rural Colombia’s coffee region or ‘zona cafetera’
+- Emerald forests, plantations and haciendas across the rural coffee region, or zona cafetera

 Best time to visit Colombia

 • Colombia has a varied climate depending on where you are.

 • Bogotá is over 2500 metres high and has spring-like conditions year round.

 • Head to the coastal city of Cartagena and you'll experience hot and humid conditions all year.